 Your nose, cleared by salty seawater now feels intensely scents almost forgotten: incense becomes rich with the smell of spices, swirling around you softly.
 As you get accustomed to the surroundings, the rhythm of the fragrance changes, images become less abstract: now you can feel even lighter nuances, a hidden freshness beneath, as waxy-thick white Magnolia petals emerge and touch your skin quietly.

 Salty tones are still present robbing it if it’s sweetness yet leaving it humid, very restrained on my skin, accentuating patchouli over Magnolia.
 Salty Magnolia made me sniff my wrists over and over again.

 As the fragrance develops further, whirls of smoke roll in from someplace distant, present but not disturbing, just signs of nearby life going vibrantly on.

 The composition remains airy and light, tenderly woody with added cedar tree shavings, and now definitely grounded, like when you walk barefoot upon soft, warm, dry and resinous-smelling earth.
-Hours later, this fragrance lingers on skin quite close, its final tones becoming flatter and even a bit sweeter in a dry&powdery way, probably due to Benzoin, reminiscent of Vanilla,
+Hours later, this fragrance lingers on the skin quite close, its final tones becoming smoother and even a bit sweeter in a dry&powdery way, probably due to Benzoin, reminiscent of Vanilla,

 Just as the poem, I find Ithaka illuminating, multilayered, very well blended, soothing and calming.
 Like arriving home after a long trip or reconnecting with your inner purpose, feeling thankful: